-Implementing sustainable infrastructure would require Emerging Asia to change the way it approaches infrastructure planning.
+Implementing sustainable infrastructure projects would require emerging countries like India, Bangladesh, Indonesia, Vietnam and Cambodia, etc. to change the way they approach infrastructure planning.

 Neil Walmsley, Singapore Planning Leader at Arup, highlights how the ‘X’ factor for sustainable infrastructure will be to incorporate systems thinking in decisions making.
 This would mark a departure from how infrastructure planning is currently done, whereby individual projects are addressing individual needs and problems, rather than the overall city or regional developmental needs.